Gyanendra Malla: Early career

-2018-present
+2018-2023

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In August 2018, he was named the vice-captain of Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.

-In June 2019, he was named as the vice-captain of Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
+In June 2019, he was named the vice-captain of Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 On 24 July 2019, in the match against Malaysia, Malla captained Nepal after regular captain Paras Khadka did not play due to an injury.
 Nepal went on to win the rain-affected match by 7 wickets with Malla was adjudged man of the match for his half-century and smart captaincy.

 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.

 In November 2019, he was named as the captain of Nepal's squads for the 2019 ACC Emerging Teams Asia Cup in Bangladesh, and the cricket tournament at the 2019 South Asian Games.
 On 5 December 2019, he scored his first century in T20Is.
 The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.

 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.
 In January 2021, he was named as the captain in the Bagmati Province's squad for the 2021 Prime Minister Cup.

-In December 2021, Malla along with Dipendra Singh Airee were sacked as captain and Vice-captain respectively, over disciplinary issues and instead Cricket Association of Nepal (CAN) appointed star leg-spinner Sandeep Lamichhane as the new skipper of Nepal national team.
+In December 2021, Malla and Dipendra Singh Airee were sacked as captain and vice-captain, respectively, over disciplinary issues and instead Cricket Association of Nepal (CAN) appointed star leg-spinner Sandeep Lamichhane as the new skipper of Nepal national team.
+Despite that, he was regularly part of the Nepal's 15 player squad for almost all of the league-2 series that Nepal played during the time.

+In August 2022, In the third of five matches T20I series against Kenya, in Kenya, Malla was the player of the match for his 46 runs off 41 balls.
+In the same series, at the final decider game, Malla scored 59 off 44 balls and won the player of the match again, helping the team win the series 3-1.